Skip to main content

 The accountant's P&L shows marketing as an operating expense.
 Every rupee that leaves marketing reduces this quarter's profit.
 That framing is technically correct, and operationally wrong.

-Only the first bucket is like a normal expense.
-The other 60% is an investment with a non-trivial IRR — and because it compounds, underinvesting is as expensive as overinvesting.
+The 40/30/20/10 ratios shift by category — D2C tilts heavier to the first bucket, B2B SaaS heavier to brand and content, services-businesses heavier to lifecycle.
+The point isn't the exact percentages; it's that only the first bucket behaves like an expense.
+The remaining 60% is investment with non-trivial IRR — and because it compounds, underinvesting is at least as expensive as overinvesting.

 What underinvesting looks like